audiolabs/APSRR-2016/Hysneli-Rafii/reportREPET.md

 ## Requirements
+Recommended:
-Recommended: MATLAB 2015a
+* MATLAB 2015a
-             Windows 7
+* Windows 7

 ## Download tools/dataset and process results

 1.Execute 'download_install.bat'

-The file is found in the 'dataset' folder
+* The file is found in the 'dataset' folder.
-The script downloads WinRAR(used to extract the dataset needed) and extracts the audio files used (MIR-1K set).
+* The script downloads WinRAR(used to extract the dataset needed) and extracts the audio files used (MIR-1K set).

 2.Execute repetSem.m

-The REPET method is used to separate the repeating background(music) from a non-repeating foreground.
+* The REPET method is used to separate the repeating background(music) from a non-repeating foreground.
-Further 'bss_eval' toolbox is used to measure the performance in source separation.
+* Further 'bss_eval' toolbox is used to measure the performance in source separation.
-This will reproduce the SDR values for three voice-to-music ratios(-5,0,5).
+* This will reproduce the SDR values for three voice-to-music ratios(-5,0,5).